coloradorca/POserver/README.md

-# POserver
+# Product Overview Server

 Back end to the Product Overview module of the UglyDogStore

-Serves API routes
+Serves up API routes using a Node Express Server

-SQL scripts to populate DB
+SQL scripts to populate a Postgres DB

-Node Express Service to database